kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_10_spicing_it_up.md

 You're not acting on them with others.
 You're using your imagination to enhance pleasure with your partner.

----

-### Sharing Fantasies (Carefully)
+## Sharing Fantasies (Carefully)

 Sharing fantasies can be exciting.
 But it requires trust.

 **Start small:**
-- *"I sometimes imagine us in a hotel room instead of home"*
+- "I sometimes imagine us in a hotel room instead of home"
-- *"What if we pretended we just met?"*
+- "What if we pretended we just met?"
-- *"I'd love to try something new — would you be open?"*
+- "I'd love to try something new — would you be open?"

 **The rules:**
 - Share one small thing first, see how your partner responds